 Because Your lovingkindness is better than life, My lips will praise You.Psalm 63:3(NASB)

-When David pours our his heart into one of his many psalms of prayer and praise to the Lord, his words often quickens an air of rejoicing in our own lives, for we too can identify with some of the many hardships he faced and yet we too can also bear witness to the wealth of joy that he proclaimed, for joy in the Lord and the joy of the Lord was the strength that David received from the Lord - as it is for so many of His children.
+When David pours out his heart into one of his many psalms of prayer and praise to the Lord, his words often quicken an air of rejoicing in our own lives, for we too can identify with some of the many hardships he faced, and we too can also bear witness to the wealth of joy that he proclaimed, for joy in the Lord and the joy of the Lord was the strength that David received from the Lord, as it is for so many of His children.

-In the midst of his wilderness experiences David often found his spirit thirsting for the Lord and his heart yearning for a touch from God - an occurrence that we all too often discover in the barrenness of our own lives or in the dry places in which we often find ourselves.
-But his thirsting soul does not sit down and weep for long nor spiral into mournful self-pity but starts to earnestly seek the Lord and to claim in his heart the need for a closer walk with God.
+In the midst of his wilderness experiences, David often found his spirit thirsting for the Lord and his heart yearning for a touch from God (an occurrence that we all too often discover in the barrenness of our own lives or in the dry places in which we often find ourselves).
+But his thirsting soul did not sit down and weep for long, nor spiral into mournful self-pity, but started to earnestly seek the Lord and to claim in his heart the need for a closer walk with God.

-It is as he seeks the Lord that he starts to rehearse the many wonders, power, grace and glory that have been displayed in his own life and the lives of countless others, who have trusted Him as saviour and believed in His promises of grace.
+It is as he seeks the Lord that he starts to rehearse the many wonders, the power, grace, and glory that have been displayed in his own life and the lives of countless others who have trusted Him as Saviour and believed in His promises of grace.

-David knew His God was a covenant-keeping God and that the never-failing loving-kindness of the Lord was more to be desired than life itself, for in Him is abundant life and through Him we discover a joy that never ends, and a peace that floods our soul.
+David knew His God was a covenant-keeping God and that the never-failing loving-kindness of the Lord was more to be desired than life itself.
+David knew that in Him is abundant life and through Him we discover a joy that never ends, and a peace that floods our soul.

-Loving Father, thank You for the example of David and others that remind us day by day that You are a covenant-keeping God whose never-failing loving-kindness is greater than life itself.
-May I live my life to Your praise and glory, in Jesus name I pray, AMEN.
+Loving Father, thank You for the example of David and others who remind me, day by day, that You are a covenant-keeping God whose never-failing loving-kindness is greater than life itself.
+May I live my life to Your praise and glory.
+In Jesus' name I pray, AMEN.